 Best DSLR Camera Backpack for Travel

 So after many weeks of reading online reviews, and checking specifications the new Lowepro pro runner x450 travel photography backpack was ordered from Amazon.
 This is the newer version 2 with many important upgrades.

-Wow what a case, this beast has it all, and then some.
-It has all the same great features of the older x450 version 1, but some added extra features and new styling.
+Wow!
+This photography travel case has it all, and then some.
+It has all the same great features as the older x450 version 1, but some added extra features and new styling.

 Lowepro Pro Runner RL x450 AW II Camera storage case review.

 Fully loaded you really feel the weight.
-But rolling it around was no problems what so ever.
+But rolling it around was no problem whatsoever.
 The handle retracts out to a nice long length, so you don’t have to bend over while dragging the case.

 The design of each compartment is laid out really well.
 With adjustable and removable Velcro compartments, you have a huge range of options for your valuable camera gear.
 This makes the x450 roller camera bag compact, but still able to store a huge range of gear.

-This is where the airline compatible camera case come in to play.
+This is where the airline-compatible camera case comes into play.